A fantastic dish is rich in flavor. I cannot pass it up!

 We do love to travel and eat.
-Somehow we manage to always find the hidden gems that delight our palate.
+Somehow we always manage to find the hidden gems that delight our palate.

 This dish of Ink Pasta with Shrimps, Tomatoes, and Garlic is just one of those gems.